N7ghtm4r3/Equinox/docs/compose/components/ProgressBars.md

-Components used to display progress values on bars
+These components allow to display progress values on bars

 ## HorizontalProgressBar